UPDATED – Here my recipe of the traditional Ligurian walnut sauce and some ideas on how to use walnut sauce.

 Some traditional recipe suggests to remove the outer rind of the walnuts after having immersed them into boiling water for few seconds.
 I do not remove the rind because I like a more rustic consistency in the sauce and I believe that also the rind contributes to give a characteristic flavor to the sauce (and yes, I confess, it also makes the recipe easier and quicker).

-Today I’ve seasoned with my walnut sauce a whole spelt linguine.
-I got a pleasant contrast white and brown between pasta and sauce and, most important, a healthy complete meal full of protein, good fats (omega -3 and omega -6) and minerals.
+Then you can use walnut sauce for dry pasta.
+I love using it for seasoning whole spelt linguine, for example.
+I get a pleasant contrast white and brown between pasta and sauce and, most important, a healthy complete meal full of protein, good fats (omega -3 and omega -6) and minerals!